Open Gardens Canberra – Grants Program

 Each financial year, Open Gardens Canberra has funding available from our operating surplus to assist with the establishment of a project or projects that meet our core values.

+We offer grants of up to $5,000 for creative, community-driven gardening projects.
 Types of projects that could be considered include but are not limited to:

 - Restoration of native woodlands